rsaavedraf/fxp/README.md

 separate fxp_aux.c program.
 - 2023-01-31: significant precision improvement in fxp_mul(),
-now offering pretty much the same precision as fxp_mul_l() while still only using ints (not longs,) and still being faster!
+now offering pretty much the same precision as fxp_mul_l() while still only using ints, no longs.
 The calculation uses the distributive approach twice, now the second time within the frac part only.
+- 2023-02-01: bug fixed in fxp_xtimes.c.
+After this fix,
+the true relative execution time of fxp_mul() is shown to be effectively ~6x that of fxp_mul_l().
+This makes a lot of sense, and a similar ratio stands between fxp_div() and fxp_div_l().
+Both * and / operations implemented using longs are then significantly faster (~6x) than the int-only implementations.